TheAcademyofNaturalSciences/BareHills_SerpentineBarrens/README.md

 </p>

 ## Packages
-GEOBIA packages in Python 3.6 include RSGISLib, GDAL, Fiona, Shapely and RIOS libraries.
+GEOBIA, remote sensing, and general raster analysis libraries in Python 3.5 include but not limited to otbApplication, rasterio, RSGISLib, GDAL, Fiona, Shapely and RIOS.

-For this project Orfeo ToolBox will be utilized.
+For this project Orfeo ToolBox (otbApplication) will be utilized.

 #### Large-Scale Mean-Shift (LSMS) segmentation